readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 to low quality SEO optimized sites with re-purposed material developed to maximize paid ad impressions.
 While there are a lot of reasons for the fall of newspapers, this dynamic is a major factor.
-Instead of spending money on investigative reporters, it makes more sense to churn out clickbait that rephrases research done somewhere else.
+Instead of spending money on investigative reporters, it makes more economic sense to churn out clickbait that rephrases research done elsewhere.

 In essence, all impressions are the same from an ad tech perspective.
 Ad views have become a commodity.